Azure-Samples/azure-spring-boot-samples/cache/spring-cloud-azure-starter/spring-cloud-azure-sample-cache/README.md

 - java
 products:
 - azure-cache-redis
-name: Caching data to Azure Cache for Redis in Spring Boot application
+name: Caching Data to Azure Cache for Redis in Spring Boot Application
 description: This sample demonstrates how to cache data to Azure Cache for Redis in Spring Boot application.
 ---

-# Spring Cloud Azure Sample redis cache
+# Caching Data to Azure Cache for Redis in Spring Boot Application

 Redis support is based on spring-boot-starter-data-redis, which obtains and Automatic configuration of redis properties through Azure Redis Cache Management SDK.